Skip to Content

-7-Day Itinerary for Kyoto with Kids
+7 Days in Kyoto with Kids

 When we first began planning our 12-day Japan family vacation, we had originally planned to split our time equally between Tokyo and Kyoto.
-As we did more research, we were surprised to learn how incredible the Kyoto hiking is, so we eagerly decided to create a 7-day Kyoto itinerary with kids.
+As we did more research, we were surprised to learn how incredible the Kyoto hiking is, so we eagerly decided to create a 7-day itinerary for Kyoto with kids.

 Kyoto is world-renowned for its cultural attractions, but there are also many fun outdoor things to do in Kyoto with kids.
 What made Kyoto perfect for our family trip is that there are many opportunities to combine culture with hiking.